Pamavoc/meteo-vuejs/README.md

 https://pamavoc-meteo-app.netlify.app

-Quick meteo-app made in VueJS with Openweather API
+Quick meteo-app made in VueJS with Openweather API & bootstrap

 <b>STRUCTURE OF THE APP</b>